Cost Update

 Do I need a permit for furnace/hvac replacement in Columbus?

 Yes.
-The City of Columbus requires a mechanical permit for HVAC replacements.
-This ensures the venting, gas lines, and electrical connections meet current safety codes.
-Your contractor should handle the filing, but always double-check that the permit is posted at your home.
+The City of Columbus requires a mechanical permit for all HVAC replacements.
+Your contractor should handle the filing, but you should verify that the permit is posted and that a final inspection is scheduled with the city to ensure the unit is vented safely and meets fire codes.

 Check the latest furnace/hvac replacement costs for Columbus and other cities on LookupCost.com.